makerdao/community/governance/votes/Executive vote - November 1, 2023.md

 If this executive proposal passes, the following actions will occur within the Maker Protocol:

-- The first Spark Protocol-AAVE Revenue Share payment will be executed.
+- The first Spark Protocol-Aave Revenue Share payment will be executed.
 - A DAO Resolution for the HV Bank vault (RWA009-A) will be approved, allowing the RWA Foundation to onboard with Galaxy Digital Trading Cayman LLC, an exchange agent.
-- Per its voluntary offboarding proposal, a MKR vesting transfer will be executed for the Immunefi Security Core Unit.
+- A MKR vesting transfer will be executed for the Immunefi Security Core Unit, per its voluntary offboarding proposal.
 - The GUSD and USDP Jar and SwapInputConduit contracts will be added to the Chainlog; these contracts provide revenue to the protocol from the GUSD-MakerDAO and Trident-MakerDAO partnerships.

 **Voting for this executive proposal will place your MKR in support of the actions outlined above.**